 - Black Barn Vineyards – Light-filled modern bistro.
 We came here for lunch and had a remarkable fish dish.
 The viognier was liquid heaven.
 If you time your visit right, there are sometimes open-air concerts.

 - Craggy Range – Directly facing Te Mata Peak, this must be the most beautiful winery in the region.
 We had an excellent wine tasting experience here.
-If you decide to linger, check out their Terrôir Restaurant.
+If you decide to linger, check out their Terrôir Restaurant or stay in one of their cottages.

 Bonus: Don’t leave the area without getting a Neapolitan Pizza at Alessandro’s Pizzeria Napoletana in Havelock North.